jonaden94/hpc_guide/1_setup/setup_doc.md

 * Open a new shell session now.
 You should see that the visual appearance of your shell prompt changed (to the better).

 # 2. Installing miniforge
 * miniforge is a minimal distribution of conda that allows to structure packages, for example python packages, into environments.
 * Although it is possible to install miniforge in your home directory, this might lead to problems since disc space is quite limited there (60 GB as of mid 2025).
 * Apart from your home directory, there are various other data stores for different purposes.
 A description of those data stores can be found [here](https://docs.hpc.gwdg.de/how_to_use/the_storage_systems/index.html).
 * Those data stores that are project specific (i.e. those that all members of a project can access) are automatically linked to the home directory at ``.project``.
 All members of a project can write to those folders.
-* A good location for miniforge is the project-specific data store on the VAST system, which is linked to your home directory as ``.project/dir.project``.
+* A good location for miniforge is the project-specific data store that is linked to your home directory as ``.project/dir.project``.
-* Running the following shell script installs miniforge in the project-specific data store:
+* Running the following shell script installs miniforge in this project-specific data store:
 ```
 bash 1_setup/install_miniforge.sh
 ```